NoroffFEU/css-frameworks-ca/README.md

 # css-frameworks-ca
-This is my contirbute to the CSS Frameworks course assignment
+This is my contribute to the CSS Frameworks course assignment